UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Experiments

 \subsection{Visualization}

 To intuitively demonstrate the model's output, we calculate the final plane pose based on the current plane's pose and predicted probe movement action.
 Using this pose, we perform nearest-neighbor retrieval from the same scan and present retrieved planes.
 We compare four models in \cref{fig:vis}, showing that our model's preditions align closest with the target plane, confirming the superior precision of our guidance signal.
+To further validate this, we compare the structural similarity (SSIM) between the retrieved planes and the target plane, demonstrating that our model achieves the highest similarity.

+To demonstrate the model's performance on cases with cardiac conditions, we visualized the inference results for two patients with atrial septal defect in \cref{fig:vis_patient}.
+The results show a high agreement between the model's output and the expert's annotations, confirming its potential in clinical scenarios involving cardiac diseases.